-Legal services are provided at no cost by the Icahn Associates Corp. (the "Company"), a company affiliated with the Charter School.
+Legal services are provided by the Inwood Opportunity LLC, a foundation for which Carl C. Icahn serves as a trustee, at no cost to the Charter School.
 These amounts have not been reflected as in-kind contributions in the accompanying financial statements, as neither the Charter School nor the Company has a readily measurable or objective basis for determining such amounts.

 The Charter School utilizes certain facilities provided by Inwood Opportunity, an Organization affiliated with the Company, at no cost.
-The fair value of cost savings associated with such arrangement which totaled approximately \$116,000 and \$76,000 for the years ended June 30, 2013 and 2012 is recognized as revenue within state and local grants, and also included within expenses in the statement of activities.
+The fair value of cost savings associated with such arrangement which totaled approximately \$789,000 and \$644,000 for the years ended June 30, 2017 and 2016, respectively, and is recognized as revenue within state and local grants, and also included within expenses in the statement of activities.